hippo-yf/bsgenova/README.md

 1	1024652	.
 G	A	21	PASS	NS=1,DP=26,DPW=21,DPC=5,AF=0.50	GT:GQ:DP:DPW:DPC	0/1:21:26:21:5
 1	1024664	.
 C	T	92	PASS	NS=1,DP=23,DPW=18,DPC=5,AF=0.74	GT:GQ:DP:DPW:DPC	0/1:3:23:18:5
 ```

-## Performance

-*BS-SNV-Caller* implementes parallelism with `multiprocessing`, the default number of processes is 4, at which the acceratation is about 3.8 times faster than single-process run.

-By maintaining a pool in memory, the maximum memory usage can be limited by parameter `--pool-upper-num`.
-The maxumun lines/sites is  `num-process` $\times$ `pool-upper-num` $\times$ `batch-size`.
-With defaults: `--pool-upper-num 30`, `--num-process 4`, and `--batch-size 10000`  the memory usage is ~1GB.

 # bsextractor